Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: dipole-strength spectra

 \section{dipole-strength spectra}

-Rewriting the approximate Golden Rule expression for the conditional transition probability per unit time for a molecule at spatial position $\rm {\bf x}$ in band $S$ to make a stimulated single-photon transition to band $R$ in Eq. (\ref{eq2a}) by substituting for $b$ using Eq. (\ref{eq28}) and for $u_{+}^{\nu}$ using Eq. (\ref{sdu2sdE}) gives
+Rewriting the approximate Golden Rule expression for the conditional transition probability per unit time for a molecule at spatial position $\rm {\bf x}$ in band $S$ to make a stimulated single-photon, electric-dipole transition to band $R$ in Eq. (\ref{eq2a}) by substituting for $b$ using Eq. (\ref{eq28}) and for $u_{+}^{\nu}$ using Eq. (\ref{sdu2sdE}) gives

 We use Eq. (\ref{eq2d}) to \textit{define} the dipole-strength spectrum in the same way as Eq. (\ref{eq2a}) defines the $B$-coefficient spectrum.
 The dipole-strength spectra defined by Eq. (\ref{eq2d}) are always non-negative.
+Equations (\ref{sdu2sdE}), (\ref{eq11}) and (\ref{eq9}) show that the classical spectral density $({{\rm {\bf E} \cdot {\bf E}}})^{\nu}_{+}$ is directly proportional to the average number of photons per unit volume per unit frequency and does not include quantum zero-point fluctuations.
 With these definitions, the classical electromagnetic relationship between $({{\rm {\bf E} \cdot {\bf E}}})^{\nu}_{+}$ and $u_+^{\nu}$ in Eq. (\ref{sdu2sdE}) \textit{derives} the apparently approximate Golden Rule relationship between $d_{S \to R}^2$ and $b_{S \to R}$ in Eq. (\ref{eq28}) as an equality for weakly dispersive and approximately transparent media.
 Thus, Eq. (\ref{eq27}) shows that dipole-strength spectra at positive frequencies are absorptive and dipole-strength spectra at negative frequencies are emissive.

 The exact relationship between $A$-coefficient spectral densities and dipole-strength spectra now follows from Eqs. (\ref{eq7}), (\ref{eq14a}) and (\ref{eq28}):

 Since the standard chemical potential does not depend on frequency, the spontaneous emission lineshape for each molecule is dictated by its absorptive dipole-strength spectrum for positive frequencies and the dielectric properties of the surrounding medium.
 Macroscopically, the single-molecule relations in Eq. (\ref{eq14d}) - (\ref{eq33d}) can fail for averages over samples in which different molecules have different changes in standard chemical potential.